All Products

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyStringYesThe name of the source field.
+SourceKeyStringYesThe source field.

-DestKeyStringNoThe name of the destination field.
+DestKeyStringNoThe name of the mapped field.

-• overwrite (default): Overwrites the original field.
+• overwrite (default): overwrites the original field.

-• fill: Does not overwrite the original field.
+• fill: does not overwrite the original field.

 Field encryption